Members' Research Service By / November 3, 2023

 © Atchariya63 / Adobe Stock

-On 1 June 2023, the European Commission published a proposal seeking to update the Directive on the investigation of accidents in the maritime transport sector, in order to take into account changes in the international maritime regulatory environment and technological developments in the maritime sector in recent years.
+On 1 June 2023, the European Commission published a proposal seeking to update the directive on investigation of accidents in maritime transport, to take into account changes in the international maritime regulatory environment and technological developments in the maritime sector in recent years.
 The proposal also seeks to achieve an improved concentration of resources and to address shortages in expertise.

 Proposal for a directive of the European Parliament and the Council amending Directive 2009/18/EC establishing the fundamental principles governing the investigation of accidents in the maritime transport sector